 Each session preserves all adjustments, activities and assets involved in the specific production.
 All session media and settings are ready for immediate recall reuse, until they are manually deleted.

 Reopening a session continues an earlier event.
-Testing critical setups is however recommended before again going live.
+Testing critical setups is however recommended before going live again.